weizheng0216/MacrosoftForum/backend/README.md

 ## Introduction
 The backend of BUZZ serves the front-end pages and provides a set of APIs for the front-end pages to access.
-In phase3, support to files are added.
+In phase3, support to files/links are added.
+In phase4, functions to block user while logging in and flag inappropriate contents are provided.
+For the extra credit, support to youtube video is added.

 ## APIs